k636174/website/contents/docs/install/16.01/en/index.md

 > Currently the above pages have been checked with Google Chrome and Firefox.
 > When using Internet Explorer, display layouts may collapse depending on the version of use.

-### Set Hatohol Arm Plugin Interface 2 setting
+### Set up Hatohol Arm Plugin Interface 2 setting
 If you want to use Hatohol Arm Plugin Interface 2, you should set RabbitMQ.
-Please refer to the following document.
+Please refer to the following document:

  - https://github.com/project-hatohol/hatohol/blob/master/doc/server/hap2/HowToUse.md